English

 Monica Falk - 309-698-7532 - mfalk@ep309.org

-My name is Monica Siebenthal and I teach Junior and Senior English.
-I also coach the Raiderette Dance team.
+My name is Monica Falk and I teach Junior and Senior English.
 In 2011, I graduated from Illinois State University with my English Education degree.
 After student teaching at EPCHS, I was hired as a full-time English teacher in 2012.
 Outside of school, I read, write, and spend time with family.

 Casey Pfeifer - 309-698-7531 - cpfeifer@ep309.org